MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/azure-monitor-agent/migration/step-4-test-data-collections-azure-monitor-agent.md

 ---
 # Step 4: Test data collections in Azure Monitor Agent

-In this article, you can find several methods for linking recently formed data collection rules with existing virtual machines (VMs).
+In this article, you can find several methods for linking recently formed data collection rules (DCRs) with existing virtual machines (VMs).
 By following these techniques, you can begin gathering data for analysis in a testing or production environment.

-## Deploy newly generated data collection rules (DCRs) to a test workspace
+## Deploy newly generated DCRs to a test workspace

 ### Deploy Log Analytics testing workspace